relrod/notes/docs/hobbies/ham-radio/index.md

 * **33cm** - 900MHz is provided by a Kenwood TK-941, which has some of the
   quietest, best sounding receive audio I've ever heard.
-Additionally, I have a Motorola MCS2000.
-Eventually, one of these radios might end up being used as a mobile, or alternatively set up to be a simplex allstarlink node attached to the 927-Tech system.
 Additionally, I have a TK-481 HT, and a Motorola MCS2000 model 1.
 One of these radios (likely the TK-941) will soon become the first AI5A AllStarLink simplex node.